flugg/laravel-responder/README.md

 return responder()->success(Product::paginate())->respond();
 ```

-Assuming there are no products and the default configuration is used, the outputted JSON would look like:
+Assuming there are no products and the default configuration is used, the JSON output would look like:

 ```json
 {